When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 6. Use Virtual Private Network Also known as VPNs.

-A VPN is a software tool to create a secure connection between networks.
+A VPN is a software tool that creates a secure connection between networks.
 VPNs are used by entities where any need arises to access the company’s network via the Internet.

 Conclusion

-By now, you will know what weak security means on Wi-Fi.
-It’s the issue that you may have in your wifi connection that may harm your security.
+By now, you should know what weak Wi-Fi security means.
+Any issue with your Wi-Fi connection can harm your security.

-The network traffic can route through the wifi router.
-It also monitors and controls all your devices, like tablets and laptops.
+The Wi-Fi router routes network traffic.
+It also monitors and controls all your devices, such as tablets and laptops.

-Hence, it’s very crucial to secure your router.
-Above mentioned tips and steps are simple, and you don’t need to be a pro.
+Hence, it’s crucial to secure your router.
+The tips and steps above are simple; you don’t need to be a pro.

 See Also